fredrikaverpil/typescript-nodejs-express/README.md

 # typescript-nodejs-express

 - Node.js executes JavaScript, not TypeScript.
-- We'll use `tsc` to compile and then
+- We'll use `tsc` to compile ts->js and then have nodemon serve the js app.

 ## Setup